Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Preliminaries

-The algorithm used in SIAN~\cite{hong_sian_2019} to check identifiability of parameters in~\eqref{eq:ode} can be briefly summarized as follows: \begin{enumerate} \item The original differential system~\eqref{eq:ode} is transformed into a polynomial system in the functions' derivatives and parameters through successive differentiation of the original equations. \item Random values are sampled for \(\mathbf{x}^*,\boldsymbol{\mu}\), and the corresponding values of the derivatives of $y_i$'s are being computed and plugged into the polynomial system. \item It is checked whether the sampled values \(\mathbf{x}^*,\boldsymbol{\mu}\) are the only possible solutions of the specialized polynomial system.
-If yes, the corresponding parameter is globally identifiable. \end{enumerate}
+We will now summarize (following~\citep{hong_sian_2019}) how the class of polynomial systems we consider can be computed from ODE models~\eqref{eq:ode}: \begin{enumerate} \item The original differential system~\eqref{eq:ode} is transformed into a polynomial system in the functions' derivatives and parameters through successive differentiation of the original equations. \item Random values are sampled for \(\mathbf{x}^*,\boldsymbol{\mu}\) and the derivatives of $u_i$'s.
+Then the corresponding values of the derivatives of $y_i$'s are computed.
+Finally, the values for $y_i$'s and $u_i$'s are plugged into the polynomial system.
+This corresponds to sampling a random input-output pair for the model. \end{enumerate}

+After these steps, the polynomial system is, for instance, ready for an immediate use for the parameter identifiability problem for the ODE system using Gr\"obner bases.
+In particular, we then check whether the sampled values \(\mathbf{x}^*,\boldsymbol{\mu}\) are the only possible solutions of the specialized polynomial system.
+If yes, the corresponding parameter is globally identifiable.
+Due to random sampling, this algorithm may produce incorrect results, but the probability of correctness can be made arbitrarily close to $1$ by choosing an appropriate sampling range~\cite[Theorem~4.2]{hong_global_2020}.

-A Gr\"obner basis is computed at the last step, typically the bottleneck of the algorithm.
-We would like to emphasize two features of this computation: \begin{itemize} \item The uniqueness of the value of a coordinate can be easily checked using a G\"obner basis with respect to \emph{any ordering}. \item The resulting Gr\"obner basis is typically \emph{simple}, e.g., for a globally identifiable system, it defines a maximal ideal. \end{itemize}
+The aforementioned Gr\"obner basis computation is typically the bottleneck in the identifiability analysis.
+We would like to emphasize two features of this computation: \begin{itemize} \item The uniqueness of the value of a coordinate can easily be checked using a G\"obner basis with respect to \emph{any ordering}. \item The resulting Gr\"obner basis is typically \emph{simple}, e.g., for a globally identifiable system, it defines a maximal ideal. \end{itemize}

-Notice that for simplicity of presentation, from this point on we do not separately discuss input variables \(\mathbf{u}\)
+Notice that, for simplicity of presentation, from this point on, we do not separately discuss input variables \(\mathbf{u}\).